wesnermichel/trivia/README.md

 ### Stretch Goals
 <ul>
-  <li>As a player, I want my game to allow me to share my </li>
+  <li>As a player, I want my game to allow me to share my their results on their social media//is that possible without databse?</li>
-  <li>As a player, I want my game to add a touch of physics where the character will be affected by gravity</li>
+  <li>As a player, I want my game </li>
   <li>As a player, I want my game to have an animation where they die.</li>
   <li>As a player, I want my game to show how many obstacles I’ve passed by.</li>
 </ul>